-5. Check that the jumper cables don't have loose or missing insulation.
+Check that the jumper cables do not have loose or missing insulation.
 If they do, you could get a shock.
-The vehicles could be damaged, too.
+The vehicles could be damaged too.

 Before you connect the cables, here are some basic things you should know.
 Positive (+) will go to positive (+) or to a remote positive (+) terminal if the vehicle has one.
 Negative (-) will go to a heavy, unpainted metal engine part or to a remote negative (-) terminal if the vehicle has one.

-Don't connect positive (+) to negative (-) or you will get a short that would damage the battery and maybe other parts, too.
-And don't connect the negative (-) cable to the negative (-) terminal on the dead battery because this can cause sparks.
+Do not connect positive (+) to negative (-) or you will get a short that would damage the battery and maybe other parts too.
+And do not connect the negative (-) cable to the negative (-) terminal on the dead battery because this can cause sparks.

-Connect the red positive (+) cable to the positive (+) terminal of the dead battery.
-Use a remote positive (+) terminal if the vehicle has one.

-7. Don't let the other end touch metal.
+- Connect the red positive (+) cable to the positive (+) terminal of the dead battery.
+Use a remote positive (+) terminal if the vehicle has one. - Do not let the other end touch metal.
 Connect it to the positive (+) terminal of the good battery.
 Use a remote positive (+) terminal if the vehicle has one.

-8. Now connect the black negative (-) cable to the negative (-) terminal of the good battery.
+- 8. Now connect the black negative (-) cable to the negative (-) terminal of the good battery.
 Use a remote negative (-) terminal if the vehicle has one.

-Don't let the other end touch anything until the next step.
-The other end of the negative (-) cable doesn't go to the dead battery.
-It goes to a heavy, unpainted metal engine part or to a remote negative (-) terminal on the vehicle with the dead battery.

-- Connect the other end of the negative (-) cable at least 18 inches (45 cm) away from the dead battery, but not near engine parts that move.
-The electrical connection is just as good there, and the chance of sparks getting back to the battery is much less. - 10.
-Now start the vehicle with the good battery and run the engine for a while. - Try to start the vehicle with the dead battery.
-If it won't start after a few tries, it probably needs service.
+Do not let the other end touch anything until the next step.
+The other end of the negative (-) cable does not go to the dead battery.
+It goes to a heavy, unpainted metal engine part or to a remote negative (-) terminal on the vehicle with the dead battery. - Connect the other end of the negative (-) cable to the negative (-) terminal location on the vehicle with the dead battery.
+Your vehicle has a remote negative (-) terminal for this purpose.
+It is marked GND. - 10.
+Now start the vehicle with the good battery and run the engine for a while. - Try to start the vehicle that had the dead battery.
+If it will not start after a few tries, it probably needs service.